-Similar species: Two subspecies occur in Missouri (see below).
-Another species, the Ozark crayfish, is often found in the same streams; it has about the same size and build but has numerous dark specks on the abdomen and pincers.
+Similar species: The Ozark crayfish is often found in the same streams; it has about the same size and build but has numerous dark specks on the abdomen and pincers.